MooersLab/pymolshortcuts/README.md

 ## Listing the shortcuts in PyMOL's command history window

-Enter **SC** at the upper **PyMOL>** prompt the to get a list of shortcuts printed to the command history window.
+Enter **SC** at the upper **PyMOL>** prompt to get a list of shortcuts printed to the command history window.
 Use the **help** function to see the documentation for each shortcut.
-For examples, enter **help PW** to print the documentation for the shortcut **PW** to the command history window.
-The documentation has four sections: a description of what the shortcut does, an example of running the shortcut, the corresponding pml code with one command per line for easy reuse in a script file, and all of the commands on a single line for re-use on the command line as horizontal script.
+For example, enter **help PW** to print the documentation for the shortcut **PW** to the command history window.
+The documentation has four sections:
+- a description of what the shortcut does
+- an example of running the shortcut,
+- the corresponding pml code with one command per line for easy reuse in a script file
+- all of the commands on a single line for re-use on the command line as a horizontal script.

-The shortcut **PW** takes one or more search terms and the sends them to the PyMOL Wiki.
+The shortcut **PW** takes one or more search terms and then sends them to the PyMOL Wiki.
 A browser tab opens for each search term, so multiple searches are run in parallel while you continue your work in PyMOL.
 You can inspect the results of the searches when there is a natural break in your work in PyMOL.
 Other search functions can submit parallel searches of PubMed, Google, bioRxiv, Research Gate, GitHub, and more.
 See the tables below.

-Another class of shortcuts launch your favorite full-featured text editor from within PyMOL.
+Another class of shortcuts launches your favorite full-featured text editor from within PyMOL.
 You have to install the text editor and edit the file path to the executable.

 Another class of shortcuts opens the manuscript or grant application that you are working on in Overleaf.